Cyril Towers

-Cyril Towers (30 July 1906 – 9 June 1985) was an Australian rugby union player, a state and national representative centre who made 57 appearances for the Wallabies, played in 19 Test matches and captained the national side on three occasions in 1937.
+Cyril Towers (30 July 1906 – 9 June 1985) was an Australian rugby union player, a state and national representative centre who made 57 appearances for the Wallabies, played in 19 Test matches and captained the national team on three occasions in 1937.

 Club career

 Cyril Towers was born in Mansfield, Victoria.
 His father was killed at Gallipoli when he was nine-years-old.
 After his mother remarried, his family moved first to Melbourne, then to Roma, Queensland, before they settled in Sydney.
 Towers attended Randwick Boys High School where he was taught rugby by Oates Taylor, described by former Australian rugby coach Bob Dwyer as a "forward-thinking coach."
-Towers was later transferred to Waverley College where he came under the influence of coach Arthur Hennessey and future Wallabies player Wally Meagher, whom he would play with on the 1927–28 Waratahs tour of the British Isles, France and Canada.
+Towers was later transferred to Waverley College where he came under the influence of coach Arthur Hennessey and future Wallabies player Wally Meagher, whom he would play with on the 1927–28 New South Wales rugby union tour of the British Isles, France and Canada.

 Towers' club career was with Randwick DRUFC in Sydney for whom he made 233 first grade appearances.
 Along with Wally Meagher his senior at Randwick, Towers pioneered the application of running rugby tactics at the club.
 "Attack" was the main credo, setting up the wings the main goal and kicking for touch was frowned upon.